cosmos/sdk-tutorials/academy/2-cosmos-concepts/3-transactions.md

 </HighlightBox>

-### Tendermint RPC
+### CometBFT RPC

-The three methods presented previously are higher abstractions on the Tendermint RPC `/broadcast_tx_{async,sync,commit}` endpoints.
-You can use the [Tendermint RPC endpoints](https://docs.tendermint.com/v0.34/tendermint-core/rpc.html) to directly broadcast the transaction through Tendermint if you wish to.
+The three methods presented previously are higher abstractions on the CometBFT RPC `/broadcast_tx_{async,sync,commit}` endpoints.
+You can use the [CometBFT RPC endpoints](https://docs.tendermint.com/v0.34/tendermint-core/rpc.html) to directly broadcast the transaction through CometBFT if you wish to.

 <HighlightBox type="info">

-Tendermint supports the following RPC protocols:
+CometBFT supports the following RPC protocols:

 * URI over HTTP.
 * JSONRPC over HTTP.
 * JSONRPC over WebSockets.

-For more information on broadcasting with Tendermint RPC, see the documentation on [Tendermint RPC transactions broadcast APIs](https://docs.tendermint.com/v0.34/tendermint-core/rpc.html).
+For more information on broadcasting with CometBFT RPC, see the documentation on [CometBFT RPC transactions broadcast APIs](https://docs.tendermint.com/v0.34/tendermint-core/rpc.html).

 </HighlightBox>